 Refund Percentage

 Withdrawal before the first class meeting 100%

-With dunced dening const.
-750/

 Withdrawal during week one 75%

 Withdrawal during week two 50%

 Withdrawal after week two 0%

 These percentages will also be used to determine eligibility for state aid you may have received.
 Examples of refund calculations are available online www.uiu.edu/financialaid or upon request in the Financial Aid Office.